Master’s in Industrial Organizational Psychology

 Offered By: College of Humanities and Social Sciences

 The success of any organization is reliant upon the knowledge and skills of its employees.
-To further the long-term objectives of the company, it’s essential that employees have a desirable blend of soft skills.
+To further the long-term objectives of the company, it’s essential that employees have a blend of soft skills.
 These should include conflict resolution, communication and interpersonal management skills.
-With their advanced knowledge of human behavior and motivations, industrial and organizational (IO) psychologists are able to improve organizational efficiency and operations.
-The Master of Science in Psychology with an Emphasis in Industrial and Organizational Psychology degree program at Grand Canyon University is preparing the next generation of IO psychology specialists.
-The curriculum is aligned with the standards and recommendations of the American Psychological Association (APA).
+With their advanced knowledge of human behavior and motivations, IO psychologists can improve organizational efficiency and operations.

 • Consulting and management strategies for achieving personal, group and organizational goals